student-IH-labs-and-stuff/BER-DAFT-MAR21/Labs/SQLtoPython.md

 1. Connect to the server and collect all the data from users and posts tables.
 2. Create a merged dataframe with users and post tables. **Take into account that you will need some additional steps to enable merging.**
-3. Identify missing values in the merged dataframe and apply some of the methods.
+3. Identify missing values in the merged dataframe and apply an appropriate method to fill those records as needed.
 4. Change the data types of your merged dataset accordingly.
-5. Create a dataframe with the outliers you have identified in the merged dataframe and export it to a csv file.
+5. Export the merged data set to csv - potentially filtered to a subset of rows by date or a subset of useful columns.
 6. Summarise and visualise the relationship between the no. of posts each user has made with the median view count for that users' posts.
-Bonus - add in other interesting features to your visualisation.
+Bonus - add in other interesting features such as the comment buckets to your visualisation.

 **:exclamation: If you feel you are already good at Python/Pandas and don't need the instructions in `main.ipynb` to walk you through the steps, please feel free to skip `main.ipynb` and create your own solution files.**